Silbury Hill: 21st century

 After heavy rains in May 2002, a collapse of the 1776 excavation shaft caused a hole to form in the top of the hill.
 English Heritage undertook a seismic survey of the hill to identify the damage caused by earlier excavations and determine the hill's stability.
 Repairs were undertaken, but the site remained closed to the public.
 As part of this remedial work, English Heritage, with help from AC Archaeology, excavated two further small trenches at the summit.
 Neil Adam from AC Archaeology made the discovery of an antler fragment, the first from a secure archaeological context at the site.
 A radiocarbon date of c.
-2490–2340 BCE dates the second phase of the mound convincingly to the Late Neolithic.
+2490–2340 BC dates the second phase of the mound convincingly to the Late Neolithic.

 In March 2007, English Heritage announced that a Roman village had been found at the foot of Silbury Hill.
 It contained regularly laid out streets and houses.

 In May 2007, contractors Skanska, under the overall direction of English Heritage, began a major programme of stabilisation, filling the tunnels and shafts from previous investigations with hundreds of tonnes of chalk.
 At the same time a new archaeological survey was conducted using modern equipment and techniques.
-The work finished in early 2008; a "significant" new understanding of the monument's construction and history had been obtained.
+The work finished in early 2008.
+It was concluded that a "significant" new understanding of the monument's construction and history had been obtained.

 In 2010, letters written by Edward Drax concerning the 1776 excavation were found in the British Library.
 He describes a "perpendicular cavity" 40 ft deep and 6 in wide.
-As wood fragments — thought to be oak — have been found, it has been suggested that this may have held an oak tree or a "totem pole".
+As wood fragments — thought to be oak — have been found, it has been suggested that this might have held an oak tree or a "totem pole".